Dog Allergies: What You Need To Know

 Just like people, dogs can get allergic reactions when their immune systems begin to recognize certain everyday substances as dangerous.
 The immune system is designed to protect us, but when it mistakes non-harmful environmental substances as threats, then allergic reactions occur.
 For example, if your dog eats a specific ingredient and the dog’s immune system views it as a threat, an extreme allergic reaction occurs.
 Whether we are talking about people or pets, the cause of allergies is an overactive immune system.
 Here’s what you need to know about dog allergies.

-The most general symptoms of dog allergies
+The most common symptoms of dog allergies

 - Itchy, red, moist or scabbed skin